aigerimtoleush/rsschool-cv/cv.md

 **Profile**
-  Graduate student of Information Sciences, has been an intern "Evereest Technology" LLP as a HTML/CSS coder, wants to be front-end developer, ready to learn new things.
+  Graduate student of Information Sciences, has been an intern "Evereest Technology" LLP as a HTML/CSS coder, wants to be front-end developer, ready for challenges to learn something new.

 **Skills**
   * **Programming languages:** C#, Python basics, Javascript basics